Save Money on Car Expenses

 - Ask your insurance agent how much money you can save by raising the deductible on your auto collision insurance.
 Often, raising the deductible from $200 to $500 can save you 10% to 30% in premiums.
 If you have a good driving record, you could come out ahead.
-Potential Money Savings: $50-225/yr.
+Potential Money Savings: $50 to $225/yr.

 - Make sure you notify your insurance company of all the safety features that qualify you for discounts on auto or homeowner's insurance, such as automatic seatbelts or airbags in your car, smoke detectors in your home, etc. Non-smokers or non-drinkers can often get additional discounts.
-Potential Money Savings: $50-100/yr.
+Potential Money Savings: $50 to $100/yr.

 - Before buying a new car, ask your insurance agent whether the model you are considering will require a surcharge due to higher theft, damage or repair costs.
-Potential Money Savings: $50-200/yr.
+Potential Money Savings: $50 to $200/yr.

 - Shop around for insurance.
 If you're getting good service from your company and are happy with the rates, you may want to stay with them, especially if you have had accidents or tickets.
 But if your record is good, shop around to see how much you can save, then decide if the savings are worth the switch.
-Potential Money Savings: $50-200/yr.
+Potential Money Savings: $50 to $200/yr.

 - Consider combining your auto and homeowner's insurance under one policy.
 Many insurers give a discount for multiple policies.
-Potential Money Savings: $50-200/yr.
+Potential Money Savings: $50 to $200/yr.

 - If you have a high school or college student under 25-years old in your household, ask about the good student discount for auto insurance.
 If your student qualifies, you could save 25%.
 Potential Money Savings: $125/yr.